tnebooks/12th-zoology/content.en/zoology/human-reproduction/_index.md

 Testes are the primary male sex organs.
 They are a pair of ovoid bodies lying in the scrotum **(Fig.2.2 a)**.
 The scrotum is a sac of skin that hangs outside the abdominal cavity.
 Since viable sperms cannot be produced at normal body temperature, the scrotum is placed outside the abdominal cavity to provide a temperature 2-3oC lower than the normal internal body temperature.
 Thus, the scrotum acts as a **thermoregulator** for spermatogenesis.

-Each testis is covered by an outermost fibrous **tunica albuginea** and is divided by septa into about **200 - 250 lobules** each containing 2-4 highly coiled testicular tubules or seminiferous tubules.
+Each testis is covered by an outermost fibrous **tunica albuginea** and is divided by septa into about ## - 250 lobules each containing 2-4 highly coiled testicular tubules or seminiferous tubules.
 These highly convoluted tubules which form 80 percent of the testicular substance are the sites for sperm production.

 The stratified epithelium of the seminiferous tubule is made of two types of cells namely sertoli cells or nurse cells and spermatogonic cells or male germ cells. **Sertoli cells** are elongated and pyramidal and provide nourishment to the sperms till maturation.
 They also secrete
 **inhibin**, a hormone which is involved in the negative feedback control of sperm production.
 Spermatogonic cells divide meiotically and differentiate to produce spermatozoa.